Swmarly/anime-figure-collection/readme.md

 - Cloudflare Workers for hosting, API routing, and Basic Auth
 - Cloudflare KV (optional) for persistence

 Feel free to explore the code, borrow patterns, or fork it for your own display case.
-Just remember that the live demo uses sample credentials meant for local testing—always replace secrets if you deploy a copy.
+Just remember that the live demo uses sample credentials meant for local testing.
+Always replace secrets if you deploy a copy.